ashutoshbsathe/cs725-hw/hw2/README.md

 You can get a hint of the accuracy and loss values that autograder will use for grading your submission by running `python evaluate_submission.py` in this directory itself.
 The observation report should also contain roll numbers of both students in the team.

 Once you are satisfied with the submission, use `tar -cvzf <roll1>_<roll2>.tar.gz submission/` to create the final submission.
 Only the student with lower roll number in the group needs to upload this `.tar.gz` on Moodle.

+## Visualizing (Optional)

+Once you have implemented the `LitSimpleClassifier` on the "simple" dataset, you can use the file [`train_with_visualization.py`](train_with_visualization.py) instead of standard [`train.py`](train.py) to create the GIF demonstrating the evolution of decision boundary of the classifier.
+You can find such a GIF at the top of this README.
+Use `python train_with_visualization.py -h` to see the list of options available to you for customizing the GIF output and training parameters.
+Do note that this is an optional task meant only for improving your understanding and may require significantly more computational power than just training the model.